Mount Danxia: Climate

-Mount of Danxia locate at the southern side of the Nan Mountains, and it is in the subtropical southern margin, which is the humid subtropical climate.
+Mount Danxia is located on the southern side of the Nan Mountains, and it is in the subtropical southern margin, which is the humid subtropical climate.

 Temperature

 The annual average temperature of Danxia Mountain is 19.7 °C, the extreme minimum temperature is -5.4 °C, the extreme maximum temperature is 40.9 °C, and the maximum monthly average day is 18.8 °C. The hottest month is July which has an average temperature of 28.3 °C, and the coldest month has an average temperature of 9.5 °C. The average temperature in autumn is higher than spring's.

 Sunshine

 The total annual hour of sunshine in Danxia Mountain is 1,721 hours annually, the solar radiation is 107 kcal/cm2, and the average sunshine hours are 4.7 hours per day.
-More sunshine for July to September, less for February to April.
+More sunshine from July to September, less from February to April.

 Precipitation

-The daily average precipitation is 1715 mm, and the precipitation period is 172 days annually.
+The yearly average precipitation is 1715 mm, and the precipitation period is 172 days annually.
 The precipitation from March to August is about the 75% of total precipitation in a year, and the most concentrated precipitation is from April to June, which is about 48% precipitation of a year.
 The maximum annually precipitation in history is 2185 mm 1994, and the minimum precipitation is 1150 mm in 1963.